odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

         title: Full day excursion to Bhujodi, Ajrakpur and Dhaneti
         content: >-
-          In the villages around Bhuj, the tribal people turn out exquisite handloomed woollen and cotton clothes decorated with dye or embroidery, often with mirrorwork.
+          In the villages around Bhuj, the tribal people turn out exquisite hand-loomed woollen and cotton clothes decorated with dye or embroidery, often with mirrorwork.
 The small village of Bhujodi, 10km from Bhuj, is home to the Rabari or local cattle-herding community.
-There are 250 families in the village and all of them are weavers.
+          There are 250 families in the village, all weavers.
 Women manufacture the yarn while the men work on the handlooms.
 You can visit the artisans in their homes to see the process for weaving from buying cotton to making thread and weaving it on loom.

           The nearby village of Ajrakhpur is home of the traditional Ajrakh